A Bright Future? Prospects for Cosmological Tests of GR with Multimessenger Gravitational Wave Events: Conclusions

 A word of caution is necessary: the results here were obtained under a particular ansatz for the redshift dependence of $\aM(z)$ and $\aT(z)$.
 Modifying the ansatz could change our results, though the change is expected to be somewhat marginal (see e.g. \cite{Baker:2020apq, Seraille:2024beb}) especially in the LVK range where modified gravity effects are weak.
 As previously mentioned, we selected one widely-used parametrisation to facilitate comparison with the literature.

-In Section~\ref{ssec:ET results} we showed that third generation GW detectors could detect deviations from GR at 3$\sigma$ confidence through $\aMzero$ and $\aTzero$ within the first year of observations, for our simulated Horndeski universe.
+In Section~\ref{ssec:ET results} we showed that third generation GW detectors could detect deviations from GR at 3$\sigma$ confidence (with accuracy scaling with the number of events) through $\aMzero$ and $\aTzero$ within the first year of observations, for our simulated Horndeski universe.
 However, to do this it is important to have GRB information available to narrow the inclination range when computing the distance posteriors.

 Our results indicate that bright sirens alone will not yield further groundbreaking results on GW propagation tests of GR in O4/O5.
 This may come as a surprise, given that GW170817 was a very powerful event that ruled out some theories of modified gravity.
 Our findings hence highlight the necessity to develop alternatives such as the dark sirens method, though this comes with a caveat: the process of assigning a redshift distribution to a non-counterpart event often provides weak posteriors.
 This problem stems from the lack of precise localisation data and the incompleteness of the galaxy catalogue -- though efforts are being made to overcome this \cite{Mukherjee:2020hyn, Finke:2021aom, Dalang:2023ehp, Leyde:2024tov} -- and uncertainties in source frame mass distribution which can greatly impact results \cite{Mastrogiovanni:2021wsd}.
 The ever-growing number of detections will mitigate this issue, though a single bright siren event will remain more constraining than a single dark siren event.
 Of course, both methods should be pursued in parallel, and optimal constraints will come from their joint analysis.